 - Select an item in the Controller category (Country).
 Select the corresponding items in the Dependent category (State) to map with the selected item in the Controller category.

 In any consumption area using a dependency category, every time you change the country (Controller item), the list of states (Dependent items) will change accordingly.

 Note: Controller dropdown list shows only categories of Single select whereas Dependent dropdown list shows both the Single select and Multi select categories

 - Select an item from the Controller category (one Country name) on the left pane and its corresponding items from the Dependent category (State names here) on the right pane.

 Click SAVE.
 Items in a dependent category are now mapped with the respective items in a controller category.

 Create a field of Dropdown List or Multi Select Dropdown List

 You can create custom fields in the standard and custom objects with datatype as Dropdown List, or multi select dropdown list, and select an associated category for mapping to this field.
-For more information on creating a custom field, refer to Gainsight Data Management.
+For more information on creating a custom field, refer to the Gainsight Data Management article.

 - Navigate to Administration > Data Management > [Select an object into which you want to create a custom field].

 - Click ADD FIELD.
 Add field dialog appears.